ignaciojimenez/ignaciojimenezpi.github.io/photography/README.md

 ### Creating an Album

 The script will:
-1. Create optimized copies of your images
+1. Create a new album directory with optimized images
-2. Create the album page
+2. Create the album's index.html page
 3. Update the albums.json file automatically

 ```bash